-The Wheel of Time is a convoluted story.
-The book series, which was completed by fellow fantasy author and Wheel of Time fan Brandon Sanderson after Jordan’s death in 2007, comprises 14 novels.
+The Wheel of Time is a convoluted, intricate story.
+The book series, which was completed by fellow fantasy author and Wheel of Time fan Brandon Sanderson after Jordan’s death in 2007, comprises 14 mainline novels.
 Much like Game of Thrones, it also has a stacked list of characters (almost 3,000 named individuals) and locations, as well as multiple plot threads to follow, across its 11,308 pages.

-If its story is a fantasy epic that will span multiple seasons (more on this later), then, what can we try and work out about season 1's plot?
+If its story is a fantasy epic that will span multiple seasons (more on this later), then, what do we know about season 1's plot specifically?

 Set in an unnamed world (fans call it The Randlands or The World of the Wheel), The Wheel of Time follows Rand al’Thor, a humble boy who lives in a small village known as the Two Rivers.

-After Rand’s home is attacked by the Dark One, an evil entity who wants to destroy the world, he’s rescued by Moiraine Damodred, a powerful magician and member of a secret all-female organization called the Aes Sedai, and her Warder guardian Lan Mandragoran.
+After Rand’s home is attacked by the forces of the Dark One, an evil entity who wants to destroy the world, he’s rescued by Moiraine, a powerful sorceress and member of a secret all-female organization called the Aes Sedai, and her Warder guardian Lan Mandragoran.

-Believing that the Dark One was seeking out the Dragon Reborn – a prophesied champion of light who could defeat the lord of evil – Moiraine leads Rand on a dangerous, continent-spanning journey that will decide the fate of the world.
+Believing that the Dark One was seeking out the Dragon Reborn – a prophesied champion who can defeat the lord of evil – Moiraine leads Rand on a dangerous, continent-spanning journey that will decide the fate of the world.

 Rand, though, isn’t the only character who could be the so-called Dragon Reborn.
-His male and female friends – Matrim ‘Mat’ Cauthon, Perrin Aybara, Nynaeve al'Meara and Egwene al'Vere – may also be the ancient hero that Moiraine seeks, however.
-Moiraine’s Warder companion Lan Mandragoran also joins their quest, but he isn't one of the potential Dragon Reborn candidates.
+His male and female friends – Matrim ‘Mat’ Cauthon, Perrin Aybara, Nynaeve al'Meara and Egwene al'Vere – may also be the reincarnated hero that Moiraine seeks.

 Together, the group hope to defeat the Dark One for good, but their journey will be far from straightforward.
-The Dragon Reborn has the ability to destroy humanity instead of liberating it, so the fate of the Randlands hangs in the balance no matter who the champion of light turns out to be.
+The Dragon Reborn also has the ability to destroy humanity instead of liberating it, so the fate of the world rests on their shoulders.
+No pressure, then.

 Season 1 won't only focus on the series’ first book – The Eye of the World – either.
-Responding to fans during an Instagram Live Q&A, Judkins revealed that season 1 is “adapting the whole series, not just Eye of the World”, which suggests that we’ll be seeing plot points from other books in season 1.
+Responding to fans during an Instagram Live Q&A, showrunner Rafe Judkins revealed that season 1 is “adapting the whole series, not just Eye of the World”, so we'll be seeing some creative liberties taken with its interweaving narratives.

 On the ensemble focus... pic.twitter.com/jJ5u2sbJtBMay 20, 2021

-The decision to incorporate more books into a single season came down to the fact that Jordan's novels were, according to season 1 writer Amanda Kate Shuman (per GQ), about “a lot of characters go for a lot of walks to a lot of inns.”
-So it appears that some of this unnecessary fluff has been cut for the TV adaptation.
+The decision to incorporate more books into a single season came down to the fact that Jordan's novels were, according to season 1 writer Amanda Kate Shuman (per GQ (opens in new tab)), about “a lot of characters go for a lot of walks to a lot of inns.”
+So some of this unnecessary fluff has been cut for the TV adaptation.

-One element (from The Eye of the World) that will be included in season 1, though, is the ruby-hilted dagger.
-In the novels, this is an artifact of Shadar Logoth, an ancient city that fell to ruin after it embraced the darkness that its inhabitants had fought hard to stave off.
+One element from The Eye of the World that is included in season 1 is the ruby-hilted dagger.
+In the novels, this is an artefact of Shadar Logoth, an ancient city that fell to ruin after its citizens locked themselves away during a past war that was decimating the world.

 The dagger is possessed by evil forces and manipulates whoever comes into its possession, which spells danger for one of the series’ most prominent characters.
 In February, Amazon released a teaser trailer that showed one individual coming across the dagger.
 We won’t reveal which character that is due to spoilers but, if you want to find out who it’ll be, check out the tweet below: